Brandon Pertzborn: Suicidal Tendencies

 In 2021 Pertzborn joined Suicidal Tendencies as a replacement for Dave Lombardo, who had left the band due to commitments with other bands (including Mr. Bungle and Testament).
 In April 2023, Pertzborn announced that he would be leaving Suicidal Tendencies and would be replaced by Greyson Nekrutman.

 The Offspring

 In May 2023, Pertzborn announced himself as the new drummer for the Offspring after Josh Freese (who was their touring drummer) was no longer able to tour with the band full-time as he joined the Foo Fighters, with Pertzborn becoming the official replacement for Pete Parada, who parted ways with the band in July 2021 for declining to take a COVID-19 vaccine on the advice of his doctor, due to suffering from Guillain–Barré syndrome.
 Pertzborn's first recording with the Offspring is their eleventh studio album Supercharged (2024).

-Personal life
+Equipment

-Pertzborn has been married to Emily Vallely (the daughter of former Black Flag singer and professional skateboarder Mike Vallely) since October 8, 2022.
-They are both currently expecting their first child who is due in January 2026.
+Brandon endorses and uses Pearl Drums, Paiste cymbals, Vic Firth sticks and Remo heads.